 3. What if Vanguard gets nuked?

 Ok, let’s be clear.
 If the world ends on December 21, 2012 as evidently the Mayan Calendar suggests it might, everything you have invested in Vanguard (or elsewhere) will go up in smoke.
 But that’s not gonna happen.
 (Come December 22nd, I’m putting “told you so” right here.)
+(Told you so.)

 If a giant meteor slams into Earth setting the world on fire followed by a nuclear winter, your investments are toast.